CloudChi/FX-Framework/Module Structure.md

 # FX Framework - Script Organization

 ## Overview
-- Each FX Framework file has 3 types of Script folders
+- Each FX Framework file can have up to 5 types of Script folders
   - File-level folders
+    - Schedules folder
+    - Import folder
+    - Trigger folder
+    - Layouts
+    - Regular Modules

+  - Regular Module folders
+    - Buttons
+    - Procedures
+    - Triggers
+    - Export
+    - Public
+    - Protected
+    - Private
+    - Dependencies
+    - Config
+    - Templates
+    - Deprecated

     - Schedules folder
       - Scripts which are called by the FileMaker Server
         - The Server has no way to filter scripts in a file, therefore this folder is on top to make finding these scripts easier on FileMaker Server